thaliproject/thali/pages/TechnologyInvestigations/PresenceProtocolBindings.md

 Because iOS requires that `MCNearbyServiceBrowser` MUST stop running when the application goes into the background this means that anytime the application enters the foreground if it wants to discover Thali peers then it MUST activate `MCNearbyServiceBrowser` as defined in this section with a fresh UUID.

-__Open Issue:__ Requiring a fresh UUID in theory makes security a tiny bit better (it's hard to argue it makes it a lot better given that the Bluetooth and WiFi MAC addresses are hard coded in iOS) but it also has a performance penalty.
-When an application goes into the background it's unlikely (although not impossible, see requirements below) that its database state will change.
-Therefore when it comes out of background it most likely has no new notifications to share.
-Therefore if it could use the same UUID it previously used in the case that the notification beacons haven't changed since it went into the background then this could save network connections by peers who know they have already retrieved and handled those beacons.
-Is this optimization worth implementing?
-Certainly not now, but eventually it might.

 ## MCNearbyServiceAdvertiser
 When the Thali application wishes to be discovered, typically because it has notification beacon values to advertise, it MUST create a `MCNearbyServiceAdvertiser`  object with the arguments as follows:
 * `myPeerID` - The same UUID as currently being used by `MCNearbyServiceBrowser`.